Let's Go Surfin' Now

 These days Kash teaches for New York Surf School—which, like a handful of other companies, offers surf lessons out in Rockaway Beach—and has seen a new crop of New Yorkers and visitors embrace the possibilities of their coastal city.

-Most of New York Surf School's students "live in Brooklyn, but grew up somewhere else," and are excited to hear that New York City offers a place to catch waves—in some cases, even the big three- and four-footers resulting from the wake of Hurricane Bertha's swell (though they're usually more on the order of one to two feet).
-In that spirit, we brought Kathleen Fox—our colleague and another Brooklynite, who has done plenty of swimming but never so much as stepped on a surfboard—out to New York Surf School's sky-blue tent near Beach 69th Street to see what Kash could do for a novice.
+Most of New York Surf School's students "live in Brooklyn, but grew up somewhere else," and are excited to hear that New York City offers a place to catch waves—usually on the order of 1 to 2 feet, though storms can result in bigger swells.
+In that spirit, we brought Kathleen Fox—our colleague and another Brooklynite, who has done plenty of swimming but never so much as stepped on a surfboard—out to New York Surf School's sky-blue tent near Beach 69th Street to see what a lesson could do for a novice.

-Long story short: Kathleen ventured out into the water with Kevin, who spotted waves for her—a skill better left to seasoned surfers—and shouted "up!" when it was time for her to do the pop-up.
-After more than a half-dozen false starts that sent her flying into turbulent water and made her feel like she was "inside a washing machine," Kevin's pupil found her balance and was soon regularly coasting low on the board as waves took her out to the shore.
+Long story short: Fox ventured out into the water with Kash, who spotted waves for her—a skill better left to seasoned surfers—and shouted "up!" when it was time for her to do the pop-up.
+After more than a half-dozen false starts that sent her flying into turbulent water and made her feel like she was "inside a washing machine," Kash's pupil found her balance and was soon regularly coasting low on the board as waves took her out to the shore.

-Aside from the larger-than-normal, post-Bertha waves, this was apparently a fairly typical first-time surfing experience.
-"It's very Pavlovian," Kevin says of building up the muscle memory that results in proper pop-ups and the ability to balance on a board all the way to shore.
+Aside from the day's larger-than-normal waves, this was apparently a fairly typical first-time surfing experience.
+"It's very Pavlovian," Kash says of building up the muscle memory that results in proper pop-ups and the ability to balance on a board all the way to shore.
 "It becomes as natural as writing your name."

 New York Surf School's peak season runs from Memorial Day to Labor Day, but they offer lessons year-round (weather and conditions willing)—just contact them and ask.